MU Arts Council

 - Mini-grants to students.
 The MU Arts Council provides mini grants to students to produce an art-based project in any medium.
 Applications are open to all students regardless of major or prior experience.
 Interdisciplinary projects and/or those that incorporate a service element are especially welcome.
 Contact Drs.
 Weber or Little for more information and to request an application.

 - Fall Arts Kick-Off.
 Each year, representatives from multiple departments gather to share in the artistic accomplishments of our students, faculty, and staff.
 The celebration includes live performances by students and faculty, a film screening, special tours of campus and our art exhibits, a reception, and much more!
 This year's event is schedule for 5:30-8:30pm (with some tours offered prior to 5:30) on Wednesday, September 18th, 2019.
 Most events will take place in Insalaco Hall; all are free of charge.
-For more information, contact the Pauly Friedman Art Gallery at 570.674.6250.
+For more information, contact the Pauly Friedman Art Gallery at 570.674.6250 or click this link.
 We look forward to welcoming you to the Arts at MU!

 More information on the Arts @ MU: